Chapter 20 : Over the Edge

 | ||Rating: Mature||Chapter Reviews: 5|

 I set Aquilo’s cage on top of my trunk, and he hooted and clicked his beak, reminding me that he’d been in his cage all day and must want to fly around a bit.
 I opened his cage and he flapped around my room until I’d got the window open, and he soared off.
 My trunk continued to sit in the middle of my floor; I was far too tired to consider unpacking it at the moment.

 I eventually walked downstairs to get some food.
 Mum was in the kitchen, and Dad was in the adjoining living room reading the newspaper.
-“It’s good to have you back,” Mum said as I walked in.
+“It’s good to have you back,” Mum said as I walked in, giving me a tight hug.
 “Have you got all your stuff unpacked yet?
 I don’t want you leaving your clothes all over the floor like you did last summer.”

 “Er, not quite,” I admitted.
 “Almost.”
 Overstatement of the century… It was fortunate Mum wasn’t very good at Legilimency.